 Wow, that’s a lot of questions.
-But don’t just overlook them, they are all important, that’s for sure!
-These are all the characteristics that Pilates trainers have to show and situations they have to deal with every day.
+But don’t just overlook them; they are all important, that’s for sure!
+These are all the characteristics Pilates trainers have to show and situations they must deal with daily.

 What Can You Expect A Pilates Career To Involve?

-You might have a general idea of what a Pilates career involves, but in reality, it can be very different from what you think.
+You might have a general idea of what a Pilates career involves, but it can be very different from what you think.